7 Signs Your Roommates Are Impacting Your Mental Health (and What to Do)

 They Use Manipulative or Controlling Behavior

 This one’s serious.
-If your roommate guilt-trips you, isolates you from mutual friends, or constantly tries to make you feel like you’re the problem, those are toxic patterns.
+If your roommate guilt-trips you, isolates you from mutual friends and family, or constantly tries to make you feel like you’re the problem, those are toxic patterns.
 Over time, this erodes your confidence and self-worth.

 What to Do: